Writer, analyst, podcaster, Spurs fan. Three out of four is not bad. If there is a data angle, I will find it.

 Ipswich | 16.00 | 5 |

-While their two promotion counterparts would certainly be happy in maintaining the averages that they currently have Burnley and Sheffield United may be towards the bottom of the list, neither would have any arguments with a 15th and 16th place finish respectively.
+While their two promotion counterparts would certainly be happy in maintaining the averages that they currently have Burnley and Sheffield United may be towards the bottom of the list, neither would have any arguments with a 15th and 16th place finish respectively - again though, this could be perceived as wishful thinking.

 Editorial Information